photoprism/photoprism-docs/docs/known-issues.md

 ### OpenID Connect (OIDC)

-When a new user tries to sign in via [OpenID Connect](developer-guide/api/oidc.md), this may fail because the preferred username is already registered.
+When a new user tries to sign in via [OpenID Connect](developer-guide/api/oidc.md), this may fail because the preferred username is already registered and there is no automatic conflict resolution or *Connect Account* flow implemented yet.

 In this case, it may help to [change the username preference](developer-guide/api/oidc.md#config-options) from `preferred_username` to `email` or `nickname` with the `PHOTOPRISM_OIDC_USERNAME` config option.